tinfoilboy/Shakara/SPEC.md

     exit(1)

-### *For-each Loops*
+### For-each Loops

-In attempt to make iterating through collections simple, implementing a syntax like D could be beneficial.
-In my head this is how you could start
-it:
+Iterating through collections is supposed to be simple, due to how commonplace it is.

     foreach (collection)